 SAP DevOps

 Today’s technology space is defined by rapid application rollouts, upgrades, and updates to meet growing business demand to be agile, innovative, and competitive.
-Today’s landscape is also characterized by an interconnected network of SAP and non-SAP software that needs to function in tandem.
-Agile and DevOps approaches can transform software change management in a big way with software development teams being able to deliver change faster and more frequently, with automation enabling testing and deployment to keep pace with rapid development.
+The landscape is also characterized by an interconnected network of SAP and non-SAP software that needs to function in tandem.
+Agile and DevOps approaches can transform software change management in a big way with software development teams delivering change faster and more frequently, along with automation enabling testing and deployment to keep pace with rapid development.

 SAP teams need a suitable SAP-specific solution, with the capability to connect SAP to external continuous integration/continuous delivery (CI/CD) tools for non-SAP software.
 Several DevOps tools are available to accelerate workflows and enable CI/CD from ServiceNow, Microsoft Azure DevOps, and Rev-Trac; there is also open-source software such Jira, Jenkins, and GitLab.